duct317/scDHA/README.md

 - The machine learning framework is changed from Tensorflow to Torch.
 Torch can be called directly from R. Python environment is no longer required.

 # How to install:
-- The package can be installed from this repository.
+- The package can be installed from CRAN or this repository.
+- Using CRAN: `install.packages('scDHA')`
+- Using devtools:
   - Install devtools: `utils::install.packages('devtools')`
   - Install the package using: `devtools::install_github('duct317/scDHA')`
     Or, install with manual and vignette: `devtools::install_github('duct317/scDHA', build_manual = T, build_vignettes = T)`
 - When the package is loaded, it will check for the necessary `libtorch`: `library(scDHA)`
   `libtorch` can be installed using: `torch::install_torch()`